JC Accredited

-IOP vs Residential Treatment: What's Actually Right for You?
+IOP vs Residential Treatment: Which Is Right for You?.

 Bottom Line: Most people can get the intensive help they need through IOP without having to leave their life behind for residential treatment.
 But there are specific situations where residential makes more sense.
 Here's how to figure out which one actually fits your situation.